zeruhur/loner/en/loner_v3.md

 > **Nemesis:** The Naturalist Order, a group that seeks to suppress technological progress
 > **Luck:** 6

-Here, Zahra’s *Goal* and *Nemesis* aren’t arbitrary—they come from the world and story she inhabits.
+Here, Zahra’s *Goal* and *Nemesis* aren’t arbitrary — they come from the world and story she inhabits.
 Her *Motive* ties into her personality, creating **emotional stakes** that make the journey meaningful.

 If you’re unsure about your Goal, Motive, or Nemesis, start playing!
 Let the first scenes shape these elements instead of deciding everything upfront.

 ## Everything is a Character!

-In *Loner*, anything that plays a meaningful role in the story—whether a person, a spaceship, or an ancient curse—is treated like a **character**.
+In *Loner*, anything that plays a meaningful role in the story — whether a person, a spaceship, or an ancient curse — is treated like a **character**.
 This means the same descriptive approach used for your **Protagonist** applies to everything that matters in the game world.

 ### Living Characters (NPCs, Foes, Organizations)
 Any person, creature, or faction that has a **distinct role** in the story follows the same structure as the Protagonist: